 While it is not an exhaustive list of mental disabilities for which you should seek the advice of a Philadelphia mental disability attorney, the following are some of the mental disorders to consider when seeking disability insurance benefits:

 - Obsessive-Compulsive Disorder, also known as OCD, can be very disruptive to daily activities, let alone a demanding career.
 OCD can disrupt a surgeon’s ability to perform complex and time-sensitive procedures or distract a physician while examining a patient.
 Therapy and medication can help manage this disorder.

-- Eating Disorders are a mental disorder with a more obvious physical side effect.
+- Eating Disorders are mental disorders with a more obvious physical side effect.
 With an eating disorder, the sufferer engages in a variety of eating behaviors detrimental to physical and mental well-being.
 Medical personnel suffering malnourishment may suffer an impaired ability to function at the high level of executive function required in the medical profession, which can be compromised by the physical and mental ailments that accompany eating disorders.

 - Dissociative Disorders disrupt cognitive abilities and negatively impact memory, sense of identity, and behavior.
 Doctors need to perform at an optimal level of cognitive ability.
 Extensive treatment is usually required to restore the ability to function on the high level of executive function required to perform the important duties of their medical specialties and regain a fully active life.

 - Dementia is a progressively disruptive mental disorder.
 Initially, signs of dementia may not be noticeable, but as the disease progresses, warning signs emerge such as memory loss, difficulty completing tasks, confusion, and difficulty communicating coherently.
 These signs can be especially devastating for medical professionals as they start to decline and have to step back from their practice.